 - Greg Jarboe and Suzie Reider YouTube and Video Marketing Great how-to book to get you started.

-- How People Watch.
-The Nielsen Company’s report on how video is consumed.
+- How People Watch TV Online And Off.
+A TechCrunch article on how video is consumed.
 Great for data.

 - Context is King.
 TechCrunch article complete with charts to show how videos are found.

 - 31 Online Video Branding Questions.
 Useful checklist to help evaluate the strength of your video campaign.

 PR is useful for disseminating marketing messages cost-effectively to a wide variety of traditional and online media entities.
 With social media press releases, you can include additional media in a range of formats.

 - Social Media Press Release.
 Developed by Tom Defren’s PR firm, Shift Communications, here’s the original social media press release prototype.

 - 5 Ways to Maximize the Impact of Your Press Release.
 Need some ideas for a press release that aren’t plain vanilla corporate announcements?
 This article will jumpstart your thinking.